yasharth328/Hacktober2021/README.md

 ## Hurray!!
 You just successfully create your first pull request

 ## Disclaimer
-This is Just for Beginners to help for open source contribution and make their first pull request.
+This is Just for Beginners to help for their contributions and make them familiar with open source.
-[@ALLINONE4298](https://github.com/ALLINONE4298) receives no commission or incentives for your participating in either contributing or entering the Hacktoberfest event.
+This is a free platform to make mistakes and learn from them.